-The e-Lift II replicates the action of treadling.
+The E-Lift replicates the action of treadling.
 When you activate the foot switch, the motor turns and selected harnesses rise or fall.
 The motion is smooth, quick, and precise and does not jar the harnesses.

 Review Contents and Hardware.
-Please check that you were shipped all parts and hardware listed here, as well at the tools and drill bits that will be required.
+Please check that you were shipped all parts and hardware listed here.